orchard-insights/crew/README.md

 **CREW_WORK_INTERVAL_IN_MILLISECONDS** : For demo workers.
 How often each worker should attempt to acquire a task.

 **CREW_WORK_INTERVAL_RESTART** : For demo workers.
 When set to "yes", worker will immediately attempt to acquire a task after a task is released.

-**CREW_WORKER_DISABLE_EXPRESS** : For demo workers.
-JavaScript demo workers provide their own express server so they can be invoked via cron.
-When set to "yes" they will not enable the server.

 **CREW_WORKER_PORT** : For demo workers.
 JavaScript demo workers provide their own express server so they can be invoked via cron.
 This tells them what port to use.